Doctor0Evil/HorrorPlace-Constellation-Contracts/README.md

 Contributions are welcome if they respect the following:

-- Changes must preserve the contract‑only nature of this repository.
+- Changes must preserve the contract-only nature of this repository.
 - New schemas and registries must be fully documented and validated.
-- Workflow and CI changes should be minimal, composable, and well‑commented.
+- Workflow and CI changes should be minimal, composable, and well-commented.
-- Proposals should include a short rationale and, where possible, an example of use in a VM‑constellation.
+- Proposals should include a short rationale and, where possible, an example of use in a VM-constellation.

 Contribution guidelines, code of conduct, and detailed workflows will be added as the repository stabilizes.